vPeteWalker/EraWithMSSQL/index.rst

 - **Cluster IP** - 10.21.55.37 for the VIP of the Cluster

-Throughout the Workshop there are multiple instances where you will need to substitute *XYZ* with the correct octet for your subnet, for example:
+Throughout the Workshop there are multiple instances where you will need to substitute *XXX* with the correct octet for your subnet, for example:

 .. list-table::
   :widths: 25 75